Easy Chicken Wings on a Blackstone Griddle

 - Allow the wings to cook until they reach 175ËšF to 180ËšF internal, then remove them from the griddle.

-- Transfer the wings to a large mixing bowl, add the Smoke Kitchen Mustard BBQ sauce on top, and toss until well-coated.
+- Transfer the wings to a large mixing bowl, add the BBQ sauce, and toss until well-coated.

 - Serve immediately alongside ranch dressing or your favorite dipping sauce.